Oddadmix/oddadmix.github.io/_posts/2023-12-21-T5-Small-Fine-Tune-Part-1.md

 print(instruct_model_text_output) #ffffff #ffffff #ffffff #e2e2ee
 ```

-In the next part of these series we will go over how to refine the process and improve the results.
+In the next part of this series, we will go over how to refine the process and improve the results.